Curriculum Leader: Miss H Hughes

 Currently, students study the Edexcel AS/A2 programme and have to take three modules in each year; two Core modules and an applied module.
 The applied modules are studies in Mechanics, Statistics or Decision Mathematics.
 In the first year, all students will study Decision Mathematics.
 In the second year, students are generally able to choose Statistics or Mechanics for their applied module.
 Students will be taught by more than one teacher during the year.

 For those students considering anything scientific or mathematical at university, it is strongly recommended that they also study Further Mathematics, for which we also follow the Edexcel specification.
 This is an additional full A-level, covering many more areas of both pure and applied Mathematics.
 For some universities it is essential, while nearly all universities prefer or recommend it, with many making no secret that lower offers may be given to students with Further Mathematics alongside Mathematics on their application.
-We are also often able to offer an AS Further Mathematics course in year 13; this is “half an A level” and supports many applications, particularly those for engineering courses.

 Many sixth formers also volunteer to support lessons across other key stages as part of their enrichment activities and even have the opportunity to mentor to students at key stage 4, providing a valuable extra resource.
 Not only does this consolidate and help their mathematical communication, but provides a variety of other skills essential for their futures.

 The department has a range of extra-curricular activities on offer.
 Every year a large number of students across all years are given the opportunity to take part in the UKMT National Maths Challenges and we also take part in the Team Challenge events.
-In six out of the last eight years our Junior team has succeeded in reaching the National finals of this event in London which has given them the chance to compete against the best mathematicians in the country.
+In six out of the last nine years our Junior team has succeeded in reaching the National finals of this event in London which has given them the chance to compete against the best mathematicians in the country.

 Over the last few years the department has managed to involve students in a variety of fundraising activities.
 These have included Mathematical Treasure hunts in support of the NSPCC Number Day and Sponsored Sums for Comic Relief which have in total raised over £15000 in the last five years.